 You may not need to access your things until you are ready to move them out again.
-If this is the case, then it won’t be a big deal to use storage that is further away.
+If this is the case, then it won’t be a big deal to use storage further away.
 But if you need to get to your things regularly, consider a closer option.
 You will be glad you did.

 Other Storage Options Besides a Facility

 Are there other options besides a storage facility nearby?
 YES!
-Working as a real estate agent for the past thirty-three years, I can tell you with certainty another popular choice is to rent from PODS.
-One of the most significant attractions for having a POD is that everything can remain in your yard.
+Working as a real estate agent for the past thirty-four years, I can tell you with certainty another popular choice is to rent from PODS.
+One of the most significant attractions of having a POD is that everything can remain in your yard.
 You won’t have to worry about traveling to a storage facility to get any of your belongings.